ycpcs/cs320-spring2024/lectures/lecture00.md

 Team Project
 ============

 A semester long team project that you will choose from a list of projects that I have posted on the website (assignments 1, 3, 8).
 The team project runs the entire semester - starting now.
 Your final presentations will be during finals week.
-Your team project MUST use a client-server architecture.
-It must have a web front-end that connects to a server back-end.
+Your team project **MUST** use a client-server architecture.
+It **MUST** have a web front-end that connects to a server back-end.
 The web front-end is the user interface (UI), the back-end does the processing, stores and retrieves the data in a SQL database, and serves up the web pages.
 At a minimum, you will be using Eclipse, Java, HTML/CSS, and SQL for your project.
 You will probably use javaScript, and more than that.

 Why are we going to do this?